golint-fixer/barge/README.md

 Commands:
-    init         Initialize a Bargefile in the working directory. dev up       Spin up a new docker machine according to the specs found in the working directory's Bargefile.
+    init         Initialize a Bargefile in the working directory. dev          Spin up a new docker machine according to the specs found in the working directory's Bargefile.
     dev destroy  Destroy the docker machine specified in the working directory's Bargefile.